cucapra/diospyros/evaluation/README.md

 ```
 password: asplos
 ```
-2. Right-click the Deskop and select "Open Terminal here".
+2. Right-click the Deskop and select "Open in Terminal".
 3. Go to the project directory:
 ```
 cd diospyros